 Economics affects all aspects of our lives as a society including what we eat, learn, work and earn, and with the option of completing a joint or combined degree, the areas of study is endless.

 There is a wide variety of career options for graduates who wish to enter the world of work upon graduating, from investment, banking, finance to marketing and advertising.
 For the individuals who have an entrepreneurial flair and a creative spark may be interested in setting up their own company.
 Students, also, can choose to continue their studies and move on to a postgraduate course.

 Economics builds useful skills that can be implemented within employment and throughout life, which is valuable for most companies and organisations.
 Numerical skills, researching and the ability to remember large amounts of information are also highly sought by businesses.

 What types of jobs can I get from studying Economics?

-Economics degrees open many doors for graduates and they are able to gain employment in an array of career sectors such as; statistics, civil service, actuary work, quantity surveyor, risk analyst, economist, chartered accountant, investment banking and working for local and national government.
+Economics degrees open many doors for graduates, and they can gain employment in an array of career sectors such as; statistics, civil service, actuary work, quantity surveyor, risk analyst, economist, chartered accountant, investment banking and working for a local or/and national government.

 What can I study after Economics?